Seagate/cortx/doc/integrations/cortx_dicom/README.md

 es_id = cortxdicom.store(dicomfile, bucket=TEST_BUCKET)
  ```

+### Troubleshoot
+If run example and encounter error `FileNotFoundError: [Errno 2] No such file or directory: 'dicoms' `, clone the example dicom file repo from https://github.com/datalad/example-dicom-structural, and copy its `dicoms` folder to the `cortx_dicom` folder.

 # Why should you used cortx_dicom?

 CORTX is an open source solution.
 Cortx_dicom can help you to handle dicom files on a legally proper way to meet the requirements of different regulations like **HIPAA**, **GDPR** or **CCPA**.

+# Tested by:

+- Sep 29, 2022: Bo Wei (bo.b.wei@seagate.com) using Cortx OVA 2.0.0-790 as S3 Server.